svelteuidev/svelteui/apps/docs/src/pages/contributing.md

 ## NPM scripts

-All packages npm scripts are located at [main package.json](https://github.com/svelteuidev/svelteui/blob/main/package.json), individual packages have scripts, but they should not be interacted with directly.
+All packages' npm scripts are located at [main package.json](https://github.com/svelteuidev/svelteui/blob/main/package.json), individual packages have scripts, but they should not be interacted with directly.
 This is due to the nature of [TurboRepo](https://turborepo.org/).
 All scripts should be running from the root of the monorepo.

 - `clean` - removes all unnecessary files and folders from packages (i.e. node_modules)
 - `format` - runs prettier on packages folder
-- `lint` - runs eslint on packages folder (run format before running lint)
+- `lint` - runs ESLint on packages folder (run format before running lint)
 - `test` - runs tests with [vitest](https://vitest.dev/)
 - `package` - generates built versions of packages (needed for cross package development)
 - `repo:prepush` - runs sort, format, lint and test (run this before pushing your code)